-In an online system, successive points are presented as the order of strokes and time in twodimensional coordinates (e.g., x-axis and y-axis) to identify the characters [4].
+In an online system, successive points are presented as the order of strokes and time in two-dimensional coordinates (e.g., x-axis and y-axis) to identify the characters [4].
 In this research, UHCR system is proposed to enhance the efficiency and accuracy of Urdu alphabet recognition.
 Urdu is a sophisticated language derived from various languages, such as Pushto, Dari, Arabic, Persian, and Turkish.
 The word "Urdu" is derived from the Turkish language, meaning "Legion" or "Army".
 Urdu adopts the cursive style of the Arabic language, which is known as the "Naskh" script.
 However, Urdu has its font, ligatures, characters, and symbols that are more difficult to recognize, a style often called "Nastalique" script [5].

 Although Urdu is quite similar to the Arabic language and can be written using the Arabic script [6], it has more characters than the Arabic language although Urdu is quite similar to the Arabic language and can be written using the Arabic script [6], it has more characters than the Arabic language.
 Furthermore, Urdu differentiates between the same word and recognizes that word using multiple views at different positions (e.g., isolated, first, middle and last).
-Furthermore, Urdu differentiates between the same word using multiple views at different positions (e.g., isolated, first, middle and last).
-Furthermore, Urdu different positions (e.g., isolated, first, middle and last).
-Furthermore, Urdu different positions (e.g., isolated, first, middle and last).
+Furthermore, Urdu differentiates between the same word and recognizes that word using multiple views at different positions (e.g., isolated, first, middle and last).
 The Urdu language consists of 38 basic alphabets (i.e., "Haroof e Thajji") [7].
 Like Arabic, the Urdu alphabets are written from right to left [8].